RafaelNTeixeira/ComputerSecurity/LOGBOOK3.md

 ## Exploit

-O exploit utilizado por nós foi encontrado no url https://www.exploit-db.com/exploits/50299
+The exploit used by us was foun in the following url: https://www.exploit-db.com/exploits/50299

 ## Ataques